Must Try Japanese Food

 Japanese food is more than green tea and boiled rice.
 Tokyo will have you distracted by the food and eating like it's your last week on earth

-A very hearty meal on a cold winters night, basically pork, chicken, beef or duck and vegetables in a curry sauce, served mostly with rice, but sometimes udon.
-Not much more can be said about this hugely popular dish, which is top of the list on a school lunch menu.
+It was the British Navy who introduced the Japanese to this mild spicy curry in the Meiji period in the late 19th century.
+Thicker and sweeter than Indian curries, this is a very hearty meal on a cold winters night, basically pork, chicken, beef or duck and vegetables in a curry sauce served with rice.
+Not much more can be said about this dish, very similar to a stew.

 Japanese food is more than green tea and boiled rice.
 Tokyo will have you distracted by the food and eating like it's your last week on earth